fommil/fpmortals/manuscript/wip.md

 the `head` is thrown away.
 The maximum length of the call stack is determined by the `-Xss` flag when starting up `java`.
 Tail recursive methods are detected by the scala compiler and do not add an entry.
-If we hit the limit, by calling too many chained methods, we get a `StackOverflowException`.
+If we hit the limit, by calling too many chained methods, we get a `StackOverflowError`.

-Unfortunately, every call to our `IO`'s `.flatMap` results in another method call to the stack.
+Unfortunately, every nested call to our `IO`'s `.flatMap` results in another method call to the stack.
 The easiest way to see this is to repeat an action forever, and see if it survives for longer than a few seconds.
 We can use `.forever`, from `Apply` (a parent of `Monad`):

 {lang="text"}
 ~~~~~~~~
   scala> val hello = IO { println("hello") }
   scala> Apply[IO].forever(hello).interpret()

+  hello
+  hello
   hello
   ...
   hello